What Your Orthopedic Surgeon May Not Tell You Before Putting Metal in Your Body

 Children Are Often Trusted to Heal in Casts.
 Why Are Adults So Quickly Pushed Toward Metal?

+When children break bones, doctors often talk about reduction, casting, immobilization, monitoring, and natural healing.
 When adults break bones, the conversation may shift quickly toward plates, screws, pins, rods, anesthesia, facility fees, surgical hardware, and long-term implants.

 If this fracture can be realigned without surgery, why are we not trying reduction, casting, and repeat X-rays before putting metal in my body?